rcornwell/sims/README.md

 Support for 32/55, 32/75, V6, and V9 computers may be added in the future.
 This simulator is co-authors with James C. Bevier.
 I did the initial parts of the simulator, James took it to a working simulator, I am assisting him in maintaining and enhancing the simulator.

-# SEL Concept/32

 This simulator is running a test version of MPX-32 1.5F.
 It is capable of creating a disk image of the O/S from a SDT tape.
 The disk image can be booted, initialized, and run many of the MPX utilities; including OPCOM & TSM.
 Eight terminals can be used to access TSM via Telnet port 4747.
 Initial support has been added for excess 64 floating point arithmetic.
 More testing is still required.
 The sim32disk.gz can be uncompressed and booted with the sel32.27.sim32.disk.ini initialization file.
 The sim32sdt.tap.gz file can also be uncompressed and started with the sel32.27.sim32.tape.ini initialization file to install from tape.